 The requirement to propose relevant grid mod investments is contained in the following subsections: G.L. c.
 164, §§ 92B(b).i, 92B(b),iv, 92B(b).v, and 92B(b).vi.
 The ESMPs provide information relevant to these requirements.

 The requirement to consider alternatives and evaluate benefits is addressed in several subsections: G.L. c.
 164, §§ 92B(b).viii, 92B(b).ix, 92B(c).ii, and 92B(e).
 The GMAC observes that there is a general lack of discussion about alternatives in the ESMPs.
-Moreover, to the extent that benefits are discussed, they are generally not quantified or monetized, and are not used as criteria for assessing which of multiple alternatives should be selected.
+Moreover, to the extent that benefits are discussed, they are generally not quantified or monetized, and are not used as criteria for comparing and justifying the selected investment or investment alternative.

 To the extent that alternatives are discussed, it is often in generalized terms.
 For instance, there are statements that alternatives were considered without any specific list, discussion, or analysis of the alternatives.
-Theand least-cost to meet this criterion
+The assertion that alternatives have been considered is not sufficient to demonstrate that the best and least-cost options have been selected and proposed.
+The GMAC observes that greater transparency and detail are required to meet this criterion.

 Non-wires alternatives (NWAs) are one form of alternative to more traditional EDC infrastructure.
 Unitil discusses a historical NWA project but does not seriously consider NWAs in its discussion of future needs in Section 9.
 National Grid and Eversource discuss NWAs in Section 6, but could be significantly more detailed regarding how and to what extent NWAs could specifically contribute to the solution set.

-The GMAC observes that Eversource has addressed all of the specific technologies noted by the Climate Act (smart inverters, energy storage, and advanced meters), whereas National Grid and Unitil do not appear to address smart inverters.
+The GMAC observes that Eversource has addressed the specific technologies noted by the Climate Act in Sections 92B(b).ii and 92B(b).vii (smart inverters, utility-owned energy storage, and advanced meters), whereas National Grid and Unitil do not appear to address smart inverters.

-The GMAC observes that each of the EDCs lack a thorough analysis of potential future opportunities to deploy energy storage for various purposes.
+The GMAC observes that each of the EDCs lack a thorough analysis of the potential future opportunities to deploy energy storage for various purposes, including distributed storage owned and operated by customers or third parties.

-The GMAC observes that the ESMPs have met this requirement related to load forecasts, howeverfurther that the EDCs could improve the quality, transparency, and integration of their respective load forecasts, as described throughout this report.
+The GMAC observes that the ESMPs have provided the load forecast information required by Sections 92B(b).iii, and 92B(c).i.
+However, the GMAC further observes that the EDCs could improve the quality, transparency, and integration of their respective load forecasts, as described throughout this report.

 The GMAC observes that the ESMPs do not provide the information necessary for its review of some of the criteria listed in Section 92C(b).
 Specifically, the ESMPs do not provide sufficient information to determine whether the ESMPs (a) encourage least-cost investments in the electric distribution systems, alternatives to the investments, or alternative approaches to financing investments; (b) maximize net customer benefits; (c) minimize or mitigate impacts on ratepayers throughout the Commonwealth; and (d) reduce impacts on and provide benefits to low-income ratepayers throughout the Commonwealth.